njmorales/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](sshlogin.png)

 ## Step 3: Trying Some Commands
-* Now try running the commands cd, ls, pwd, mkdir, and cp a few times in different ways, both on your computer, and on the remote computer after ssh-ing.
+* Now try running the commands `cd`, `ls`, `pwd`, `mkdir`, and `cp` a few times in different ways, both on your computer, and on the remote computer after ssh-ing.
 Experiment with what the commands can do!
-* To log out of the remote server in your terminal, you can use `Ctrl+D` or run the command `exit`
 * Here is what running some different commands would look like:
 ![Image](commandsscreenshot.png)
+* To log out of the remote server in your terminal, you can use `Ctrl+D` or run the command `exit`

 ## Step 4: Moving Files with scp
 * Using a command called `scp`, you will be able to copy files from your computer (client) to a remote computer (server)